Audio equalization: Terminology

-The concept of equalization was first applied in correcting the frequency response of telephone lines using passive networks; this was prior to the invention of electronic amplification.
-Initially, equalization was used to "compensate for" (i.e., correct) the uneven frequency response of an electric system by applying a filter having the opposite response, thus restoring the fidelity of the transmission.
+The concept of equalization was first applied in correcting the frequency response of telephone lines using passive filters; this was prior to the invention of electronic amplification.
+Initially, equalization was used to compensate for the uneven frequency response of an electric system by applying a filter having the opposite response, thus restoring the fidelity of the transmission.
 A plot of the system's net frequency response would be a flat line, as its response at any frequency would be equal to its response at any other frequency.
-Hence the term "equalization."
+Hence the term equalization.

-Much later the concept was applied in audio engineering to adjust the frequency response in recording, reproduction, and live sound reinforcement systems.
+Later the concept was applied in audio engineering to adjust the frequency response in recording, reproduction, and live sound reinforcement systems.
 Sound engineers correct the frequency response of a sound system so that the frequency balance of the music as heard through speakers better matches the original performance picked up by a microphone.
 Audio amplifiers have long had filters or controls to modify their frequency response.
-These are most often in the form of variable bass and treble controls (shelving filters), and switches to apply low-cut or high-cut filters for elimination of low frequency "rumble" and high frequency "hiss" respectively.
+These are most often in the form of variable bass and treble controls, and switches to apply low-cut or high-cut filters for elimination of low-frequency rumble and high-frequency hiss respectively.

 Graphic equalizers and other equipment developed for improving fidelity have since been used by recording engineers to modify frequency responses for aesthetic reasons.
-Hence in the field of audio electronics the term "equalization" is now broadly used to describe the application of such filters regardless of intent.
-This broad definition therefore includes all linear filters at the disposal of a listener or engineer.
+Hence in the field of audio electronics the term equalization is now broadly used to describe the application of such filters regardless of intent.
+This broad definition, therefore, includes all linear filters at the disposal of a listener or engineer.

-A British EQ or British style equalizer is one with similar properties to those on consoles made in the UK by companies such as Amek, Neve and Soundcraft from the 1950s through to the 1970s.
+A British EQ or British style equalizer is one with similar properties to those on mixing consoles made in the UK by companies such as Amek, Neve and Soundcraft from the 1950s through to the 1970s.
 Later on, as other manufacturers started to market their products, these British companies began touting their equalizers as being a cut above the rest.
 Today, many non-British companies such as Behringer and Mackie advertise British EQ on their equipment.
 A British style EQ seeks to replicate the qualities of the expensive British mixing consoles.